cabin trip packing list

 Food & drinks

-Most cabins have a small kitchenette with utensils where you can prepare your food, but no one wants to spend too much time cooking while on vacation.
+Most cabins have a small kitchenette with utensils where you can prepare your food, however, most people don’t want to spend too much time cooking while on vacation.

 cabin trip

-If you’re bringing alcohol on your trip then it’s best to pack wine instead of beer because it still tastes ok even if you don’t have enough room in your fridge to keep it cold.
-Don’t forget to get a corkscrew in case the cabin doesn’t have one.
+If you’re bringing alcohol on your trip then it’s best to pack wine instead of beer because it still tastes good even if you don’t have enough room in your fridge to keep it cold.

-For beverages, other than water just bring your favorite juice.
+For beverages, other than water, you can bring your favorite juice.
 You should also have some tea, coffee, or hot cocoa with you (depending on your preference), which you can drink in the morning while admiring the view.

 Clothes

-In spring or autumn it may rain, so make sure you have a good rain jacket, umbrella and waterproof pants, and hiking boots.
+In spring or autumn it may rain, so make sure you have a good rain jacket, umbrella, and waterproof pants, as well as hiking boots.
 Thermal layers should be useful during these seasons as well.

 cabin trip packing list: bring a kindle